-If one or both outriggers (of a pair) are not fully extended, the outrigger spread is reduced (A-Frame outriggers only).
+If one or both outriggers (of a pair) are not fully extended, the outrigger spread is reduced.
 This reduces the stability of the aerial lift.
 For example, when an outrigger rests on a curb the outrigger spread is reduced.

-The stability of the truck depends on the unit's gross weight, firmness and slope of the ground, weight in the platform, tire pressure, and outrigger spread.
+The stability of the truck depends on the unit's gross weight, firmness and slope of the ground, weight in the platform, or load on the lifting eye, tire pressure, and outrigger spread.
 These factors are widely variable and caution must be used when determining the stability of the unit.
 If, under any condition, there is doubt about vehicle stability do not operate the lift.